 Got textbooks?
 BookScouter.com specializes in buying and selling textbooks.
 Same routine: Input the ISBN number at its website.
 Book Scouter helps you sell textbooks and used books for the most money by comparing offers from over 39 book buyback vendors with a single search.

 Can’t sell them?
 Donate books to your local library.
 Those the library cannot put on the shelves will help raise funds at the next library book sale.

 Call a local church or two and ask if they want them.
-If not, take them to the thrift shop.
+If not, contact a local nursing home or assisted living community.
+Or take them to the thrift shop.

 General organization tips

 Because clutter and organization is a huge problem for many of us, here are my tried-and-true tips to help with the mess: